"

 Part 3 of Brahms's Schicksalslied, where the triple meter returns.

-• The first six measures (measures 140-145) have three beats per measure.
-The simple triple beat is clearly established.
+• The first six measures (mm.
+140-145) have three beats per measure.
+The straightforward triple meter is clearly established.

-• In measure 154, the triple meter resumes after an entire measure of rest in measure 153.
+• In measure 154, the triple meter resumes after a full measure of rest in measure 153.

 • When the music is in a triple meter (measures 140-145), the choir sings, “blindly from one brief hour to another.”

-Brahms uses word painting: when music attempts to sound like the meaning of the words.
-Brahms takes advantage of the hemiola to give a powerful musical representation of water skipping from rock to rock.
+Brahms uses word painting, where music tries to mimic the meaning of the words.
+He takes advantage of the hemiola to create a vivid musical picture of water skipping from rock to rock.

 1. John Philip Sousa (1854-1932) was an American composer known as “The March King”.